scc-digitalhub/platformdocs/docs/data/dremio.rst

             callbackUrl: "<dremio_url>"
             clientId: "<your_client_id>"
             clientSecret: "<your_client_secret>"
-            tenantField: "dremio/username"
+            tenantField: "dremio/tenant"
             scope: "openid profile email user.roles.me"
         }
     }

-The ``tenantField`` property matches the claim defined in the function above, which holds both the username and the user tenant with the syntax ``<username>@<tenant>``.
-If this property is used to specify which user info field stores such information, that will be used as username in Dremio, otherwise the regular username will be used.
+The ``tenantField`` property matches the claim defined in the function above, which holds the user tenant selected during the login.
+Dremio will associate it to the username with the syntax `<username>@<tenant>`.
+That will be used as username in Dremio.

-Additionally, to fully disable dremio.com intercom, update ``services.coordinator.web.ui`` as follows:
+Additionally, to fully disable dremio.com intercom, add also:

 .. code-block:: javascript

-    ui {
+    services.coordinator.web.ui {
         intercom: {
             enabled: false
             appid:  ""